AWS WAF Token Solving

 }

-async function submitAWSAPI(token) {
+async function submitAWSAPI(result) {

 const response = await fetch('https://aws-api.amazon.com/register', {